About this document

 GDPR and Consented Searches

-Creating Digital Footprints only for those people who have explicitly consented to this is one avenue that this legislation caters for.
+Creating Social Media Check reports only for those people who have explicitly consented to this is one avenue that this legislation caters for.
 We believe that compliance with this best fits our business ethics, values and position.